Academic and legal responses to the Gaza genocide: Legal assessments

 In May 2025, Luigi Daniele, a lecturer at Nottingham Law School, noted a link between the IDF's justification for its conduct in Gaza and the Rapid Support Forces rationale in the Sudanese civil war, saying it "reveals the emergence of a template to commit mass extermination and even genocide".
 In June 2025, Ambos and scholar Stefanie Bock wrote that it has become more difficult to deny genocidal intent.

+In July 2025, Le Monde noted that legal experts remained divided on the question, with some supporting the genocide label and others rejecting it as unsubstantiated.

 On 16 July 2025, former UK Supreme Court justice Jonathan Sumption said that a court would be likely to regard Israel's actions in Gaza as genocide due to Israel's explicit use of starvation as a weapon of war, the scale of human casualties and indiscriminate destruction in Gaza, and statements in support of forced displacement and ethnic cleansing by Benjamin Netanyahu, Israel Katz, Bezalel Smotrich, and Itamar Ben-Gvir.
 He said: "The most plausible explanation of current Israeli policy is that its object is to induce Palestinians as an ethnic group to leave the Gaza Strip for other countries by bombing, shooting and starving them if they remain."

 In September 2025, Sonia Boulos, a professor of international human rights law at Nebrija University in Spain, said that many prominent Israeli experts, as well as public figures outside Israel, had attempted to justify the Gaza genocide as an "imperfectly waged but just war", but that this was misleading.
 She also said that Israel's justification that Hamas uses civilians as human shields has effectively attempted to strip Palestinians of their civilian status.